British-Swiss tax shortfall could leave banks out of pocket

 UK PUBLIC FINANCE PUZZLE

-This could be an embarrassment to Chancellor George Osborne, whose government has made both deficit reduction and tackling tax avoidance a key theme for its chairmanship of the G7 group of industrial nations.
+This could be an embarrassment to finance minister George Osborne, whose government has made both deficit reduction and tackling tax avoidance a key theme for its chairmanship of the G7 group of industrial nations.

 SBA spokesman Thomas Sutter there were no longer any untaxed UK assets in Switzerland and that fewer had come to light than expected, because many British residents had 'non-domiciled' status, meaning their Swiss assets were not liable for tax.